 Doing Business records all procedures required for a local business to obtain a permanent electricity connection and supply for a standardized warehouse, as well as the time and cost to complete them.
 These procedures include applications and contracts with electricity utilities, clearances from other agencies and the external and final connection works.
-In addition, this year Doing Business adds two new measures: the reliability of supply and transparency of tariffs index (included in the aggregate distance to frontier score and ranking on the ease of doing business) and the price of electricity (omitted from these aggregate measures).
+In addition, Doing Business also measures the reliability of supply and transparency of tariffs index (included in the aggregate distance to frontier score and ranking on the ease of doing business) and the price of electricity (omitted from these aggregate measures).
 The ranking of economies on the ease of getting electricity is determined by sorting their distance to frontier scores for getting electricity.
 These scores are the simple average of the distance to frontier scores for each of the component indicators.
 To make the data comparable across economies, several assumptions are used.